shakiyam/Oracle-Database-23ai-Free-on-Docker/README.md

 $
 ```

-Connect to PDB and confirm the connection.
+Connect to PDB with SQL*Plus and confirm the connection.
 If you have sample schemas installed, browse to the sample table.

 ```console
 $ ./sqlplus.sh system/oracle@FREEPDB1